Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Eddy felt the most ‘work-friendly’ the moment we started using it like a real living-room workstation.
-The seat keeps you upright without fighting you, and it was the easiest to stand up from quickly.
-That firmness is polarizing, though: if your ideal night is curling up on your side, Eddy won’t soften around you the way Harmony does.
+Eddy felt the most work-friendly the moment we started using it like a real living-room seat for laptop time.
+The cushion keeps you upright without feeling fussy, and it was the easiest of the four to stand up from quickly.
+That firmness is the trade-off: if your ideal night is curling up on your side, Eddy never really melts around you.
 The higher legs also made the sofa feel visually lighter and easier to clean around.

 What we liked:

-• Very stable, supportive sit for laptop work and upright watching
+• Very stable support for laptop work and upright TV watching

-• Higher leg clearance makes cleaning around the sofa easier
+• Higher leg clearance makes it easier to clean around the sofa

-• Cushions stayed consistent after repeated sit-and-stand cycles
+• Cushions stayed consistent through repeated sit-and-stand cycles

 Who it is best for:

-• Laptop users and posture-forward sitters who dislike deep sink
+• Laptop users and posture-minded sitters who dislike deep sink

-• Smaller rooms that benefit from a cleaner, less bulky silhouette
+• Smaller rooms that benefit from a lighter visual footprint

-• Anyone who wants a firm seat that’s easy to get in and out of
+• Anyone who wants a firm seat that is easy to get in and out of

 Where it falls short:

-• Side-loungers who want more give at hips and shoulders
+• Side-loungers who want more give at the hips and shoulders

 • Shoppers chasing a plush, sink-in feel

-• People who want a deeper, nap-first lounge posture by default
+• Anyone who wants a deeper, nap-first posture by default

 Details